JiscPER/jper/docs/MODELS.md

-    "repository" : "<user id of repository doing the retrieval>", "notification" : "<id of the notification retrieved>", "retrieval_date" : "<date the repository retrieved the record>", "scope" : "<what the repository actually retrieved: notification, fulltext>" }
+    "repository" : "<user id of repository doing the retrieval>", "notification" : "<id of the notification retrieved>", "content" : "<the url or internal identifier of the content retrieved>", "retrieval_date" : "<date the repository retrieved the record>", "scope" : "<what the repository actually retrieved: notification, fulltext>" }